I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 The Winner

-Wix is our top-rated website builder for 2024
+Wix is our top-rated website builder

-Squarespace: Best for Creatives
+2. Squarespace: Best for Creatives

 Squarespace is the easiest website builder we’ve tested and the best value for money.
-Because of Squarespace’s stunning templates and intuitive interface, we recommend it to both beginners and designers alike.
+Because of Squarespace’s stunning templates and intuitive interface, I recommend it to both beginners and designers alike.
 It’s also a smart choice if you’re looking to build a creative or service-based website because of its design options and built-in tools.

-Our Experience With Squarespace
+My Experience With Squarespace

 Squarespace Blueprint website creator